Music Up

-Music Up (Chinese: 我为歌狂), also known as Crazy for the Song, is the first Chinese animation (alternatively known as a Donghua) idol TV series in China.
+Music Up (Chinese: 我为歌狂), also known as Crazy for the Song, is the first Chinese animated (alternatively known as a Donghua) idol series in China.
 It was distributed by Shanghai Animation Film Studio and produced by Welkin-Animation.

 A sequel, Music Up: Reborn (我为歌狂 第二季) is released in early October 2020.

 Background

 This is the first animation production from China with an emphasis on the life of singers, bands and pop stars.
 It is the first high budget domestic Chinese animation.
 Production investment is estimated to be 18 million RMB (about US $2.3 million).
 In 2001 66% of its profits came from selling merchandise related to the series.

 Story

 Four young teenage boys share a common vision and passion for music.
 They come together overlapping their own personalities and ideas.
 In the process, they encounter a lot of difficulties as any youth might have.
 The story is unfolded as the band grows up.
 Academic, personal conflicts, family, friendship and emotional problems are all intertwined.
 With the help of teachers, students, and friends they try to achieve their dreams.